NandhanaSunil/Introduction-to-programming-project/README.md

 <p>The future goals for this project include:</p>

 <ul>
-  <li> Enhancing object detection accuracy by incorporating programs to calibrate camera so that angle of capturing doesn't affect measurement.</li>
+  <li> Enhancing object detection accuracy by incorporating programs to calibrate camera so that angle of capturing doesn't affect measurement of dimensions.</li>
-  <li> Introducing additional measurement metrics such as volume and area.</li>
 </ul>

 <h2>⚠️ Limitations</h2>